 - How the individual can protect themselves against further disclosure or harm

-- Information about actions taken following the breach
+- Information about actions taken by the Covered Entity following the breach

 - Contact information for the Covered Entity

-- Post the breach details on their website for at least 90 days
+- Posting the breach details prominently on their website for at least 90 days

 Policies and procedures